onidev/TICS/README.md

 ### Gates

-There is 4 gates kind:
+There is 4 low level gates kind:
 - #FF0000 And
 - #800000 Nand
 - #00FFFF Or
 - #0080FF Nor

 <img src="docu/gates.png" width="128" height="100" />

+Gates can be rotated like this:
+Todo: IMG

+You can create a binary inverter with a single Nand or Nor like this:
+Todo: IMG

+Or a more ellaborated gate like Xor or Xnor with some Nand / Nor:
+Todo: IMG

 ### Memories